-The web offers increased opportunities for more efficient, complex and cost-effective data collection, and many see the web as the mode of data collection for the future.
+The internet offers increased opportunities for more efficient, complex and cost-effective data collection, and many see the web as the mode of data collection for the future.

-However, there remain serious challenges to achieving high quality data via this medium, especially for probability-based surveys of the general population.
-To overcome these challenges this work package will seek to capitalise on existing probability-based face-to-face surveys to establish a probability sample based web panel.
+However, there remains serious challenges to achieving high quality data via this medium, especially for probability-based surveys of the general population.
+To overcome these challenges, this work package capitalises on existing probability-based face-to-face surveys to establish a probability sample based web panel.
 The approach is being developed using the European Social Survey (ESS) but will be transferable to other cross-national surveys that might wish to re-contact their respondents online.
 WP7 has the following objectives:

 - Evaluate the feasibility of establishing the first cross-national probability-based web panel using the achieved sample from existing cross-sectional surveys

 - Foreground a methodology for building new and efficient web-based survey infrastructures for Europe based on state of the art procedures and technology